Best Places To Visit In The Dolomites Italy

-You could spend an entire week just visiting all the charming towns around Lake Como!
-But we only had 2 nights, so I tried to pick the most beautiful, picturesque town on Lake Como: Varenna.
+Our 6-night itinerary in the Dolomites of Italy includes 2 nights at Italy’s famous Lake Como — a must-see in northern Italy!
+You could spend an entire week just visiting all the charming towns around Lake Como.
+But if you only have 2 nights, you want to pick the most beautiful, picturesque village on Lake Como: Varenna.

-Day 1: Arrive in Varenna.
+Arrive in Varenna.
 If you’re arriving by plane, the closest airport is Milan.
 For this itinerary you need a car, so you can rent one here.
 Milan isn’t that big of a city, so don’t be too worried about driving there.
 Spend the afternoon and evening exploring Varenna.

-Where to Stay in Varenna: Albergo Milano — This charming hotel has lakefront rooms with balconies overlooking Lake Como.
+Albergo Milano — This charming hotel has lakefront rooms with balconies overlooking Lake Como.
+Book 2 nights here.

-Oh my gosh you guys.
+In the afternoon you’ll visit one of the most beautiful villages in the Dolomites of Italy.
 Santa Maddalena is honestly one of the most beautiful places I have ever seen in my entire life.
 I was so giddy the entire time I was here, I felt like I could start twirling around and singing.
 I could not believe this is a real place!!

 It was so quiet and peaceful here.
 All we heard were the faint jingling of bells from the cows grazing in the distance.
 We hardly saw anyone else here!
 It was so incredible to have such a magical place all to ourselves.

-Where to Eat: We had dinner at Parkhotel Post, and this was one of my favorite meals of the trip.
+We had dinner at Parkhotel Post, and this was one of my favorite meals of the trip.
 I just had a simple spinach ravioli with butter and parmesan, but it was perfect.

 There is an easy hiking trail all the way around the lake that takes about 1 hour.

 We stayed here because it is a bit closer to Pragser Wildsee and the next hike, Tre Cime di Lavaredo.
 Although from here, you are still about a 1-hour drive to Tre Cime di Lavaredo.

-Tre Cime di Lavaredo
+Day 6 — Tre Cime di Lavaredo

-How To Get There: Get there early and park at Rigufio Auronzo.
+Get there early and park at Rigufio Auronzo.
 There is a very large parking lot here.

-Time: Plan 3-4 hours for just hiking, but give yourself plenty of extra time for taking photos!
+Plan 3-4 hours for just hiking, but give yourself plenty of extra time for taking photos!